 Making a gift to charity in your will is simple and it lets you retain full use of the property during your lifetime.
 There is no immediate out-of-pocket cost-you simply direct that when you die, part of your estate will go to one or more of your favorite charities.
-You have complete control-if your goals or circumstances change, it's easy to change the gift.
+You have complete control of the gift, which means that if you change your mind, it's easy to change the gift.